basespace/basespace-ruby-sdk/README.md

 ## Requesting an Access-Token for Data Browsing

 Here we demonstrate the basic BaseSpace authentication process.
-The work-flow outlined here is
+The workflow outlined here is

 1. Request of access to a specific data-scope
 2. User approval of access request